labgem/microscope-user-doc/docs/content/userpanel/genomecarts.rst

 ############

 A « Genome Cart » is a (named) list of related genomes.
-Genome carts are integrated in the :ref:`advanced-selector` (both for genome and sequence selection) to select them quickly.
 The idea is that you can create your own groups of genomes (for instance for different projects).
+Genome carts are integrated in the :ref:`advanced-selector` (both for genome and sequence selection) so you can select them quickly in the various tools.
+This integration is based on their name so be sure to use meaningful names.
+See :ref:`here <advanced-selector-genomecarts>` for more information.

 Among those carts, you can (optionnally) choose a special one, called the « favourite » (this replace the list of favourite organisms found in previous versions).
-This cart can be accessed quickly in some tools because they are integrated in the :ref:`advanced-selector`.
+This cart is integrated in the :ref:`simple-selector` (see :ref:`here <simple-selector-genomecarts>` for more information).

+This page allows to create, edit, rename and delete carts and to select the favourite.

 .. tip:: The content of genome carts is saved within your account settings, so it will persist even if you logout from your session.